Sunday, November 24, 2024

 At the school prom, Darcy does not show up after having a show-down with her unloving mother.
 The “group” leave the prom to join Darcy and find themselves all back in their comfort zones and each other’s intense love.

 Yes, Heartstopper, is a kind of teen romance soap opera, but as one observer suggested, almost every time it seems about to fall into sentimentalism, the writer and director move it off into a new situation, a problematic dilemma which leads the series into new dimensions.
-One might might wish for a few less stock youth and gay situations.
+One might might wish, however, for a few less stock youth and gay situations.

 Los Angeles, November 24, 2024